There are always games that seem to break the mold or try something new, but the four key elements that have to be in every successful video game are:

 Graphics are extremely important for any video game; it's what the player sees.
 Everything from the environments, the characters, and even the lighting all play a role in the look and feel of the game.
 As hardware advances so do the graphics being presented to the player and more and more games are gravitating toward a hyper-realistic experience to help immerse the player.

-For instance, look at Battlefield 4 or the upcoming Tom Clancy’s The Division.
-Those games boast some very realistic graphics and they fit the world and style of gameplay the designers wanted.
+Games boast realistic graphics which fit the world and style of gameplay the designers wanted.
 However, great graphics don’t always translate to an extremely realistic experience.
 For a game to be great graphically doesn’t mean the graphics have to be a certain style.

 Graphics also don’t ensure a successful game.
-For instance, Ryse: Son of Rome had some of the most realistic and beautiful graphics in any game to date, however the game did not receive a lot of positive feedback from the community simply because the repetitive gameplay and the combat designed around quick time events.
+For instance, Ryse: Son of Rome had some of the most realistic and beautiful graphics when it was made; however, the game did not receive a lot of positive feedback from the community simply because of the repetitive gameplay and the combat designed around quick time events.